-Essays earning a score of 4 inadequately develop a position on the ethics of offering incentives for charitable acts.
+Essays earning a score of 4 inadequately defend, challenge, or qualify Boorstin's distinction.
 The evidence used may be insufficient.
 The prose generally conveys the student's ideas but may suggest immature control of writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in developing a position on the ethics of offering incentives for charitable acts or in providing evidence to support that position.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in defending, challenging, or qualifying Boorstin's distinction.
 The essays may show less control of writing.